Chaeta: Types of chaetae

 Both lobes of the parapodium, the notopodium and neuropodium can bear chaetae.
 Chaetae on the notopodium are called notochaetae and those on the neuropodium are called neurochaetae.
 Thick, internal chaetae that provide support for well-developed notopodia or parapodia are called acicula.

 A wide range of chaetal shapes and arrangements exists:

 Basic forms are capillaries and spines.
 Capillaries are the most common form of chaetae and are very thin and tapering.
 Spines are also common but are thicker and stouter than capillaries and may be curved or straight and can be distally dentate (e.g. unidentate or bidentate).

 Furcate (also called comb, forked or brush) chaetae are similar to capillaries for most of their length but expand distally into a flattened comb- or fork-like tip.

-Hooks are stout cheatae that curve distally and may be dentate or strongly curved (falcate).
+Hooks are stout chaetae that curve distally and may be dentate or strongly curved (falcate).
 These chaetae may also be capped with a translucent hyaline hood.